mbugla/gnomes/README.md

 # gnomes
-Gnomes app in dockerized nodejs + mongodb
+Gnomes app in dockerized nodejs

 How to run: